ros2/ros2_documentation/source/Contributing/Contributing-To-ROS-2-Documentation.rst

 External links
 ~~~~~~~~~~~~~~

-The syntax is for creating links to external web-pages is
+The syntax is for creating links to external web-pages is shown below.

 .. code-block:: rst

    `ROS Docs <https://docs.ros.org>`_

-which appear as `ROS Docs <https://docs.ros.org>`_.
+The above link will appear as `ROS Docs <https://docs.ros.org>`_.
 Note the underscore after the final single quote.

 Internal links
 ~~~~~~~~~~~~~~

-The ``:doc:`` directive is used to create links to other pages.
+The ``:doc:`` directive is used to create links to other pages in the same documentation.
 The syntax is shown below.
-Note that the relative path to the file is used.

 .. code-block:: rst

    :doc:`Quality of Service <../Tutorials/Quality-of-Service>`

+Note that the relative path to the file is used.

-The ``ref`` directive is used to make links to specific parts of current or other pages.
+The ``ref`` directive is used to make links to specific parts of a page.
-This could be headings, images or code sections.
+This could be headings, images or code sections in current of different page.

 For this you will need to define an explicit target before a desired object.